Dataframe#

 >>> # This example renames the columns `A` as `NEW_A` and `B` as `NEW_B` >>> df = session.sql("select 1 as A, 2 as B") >>> df_renamed = df.with_columns_renamed({"A": "NEW_A", "B": "NEW_B"}) >>> df_renamed.show() --------------------- |"NEW_A" |"NEW_B" | --------------------- |1 |2 | ---------------------

-- with_column(col_name: str, col: Column | TableFunctionCall) DataFrame #
+- with_column(col_name: str, col: Column | TableFunctionCall) DataFrame#

 Returns a DataFrame with an additional column with the specified name

-.If a column with the same name already exists in the DataFrame, that column is replaced by the new column.
+col_name.
+The column is computed by using the specified expressioncol.If a column with the same name already exists in the DataFrame, that column is replaced by the new column.

 col_name – The name of the column to add or replace.